Giugamer/music-botnew/README.txt

 Run the following command:

-python bot.py
+node bot.js

 🎮 SLASH COMMANDS
 Command	Description
-/play [name]	Play an audio file from the /audio folder /pause	Pause the current track
+/play [name]	Play an audio file from the /audio folder /skip	Skip the current song
-/resume	Resume playback
-/skip	Skip the current song
 /stop	Stop playback and clear the queue
 /queue	Display the current queue
-/clearqueue	Clear the queue
-/nowplaying	Show the currently playing song with progress /list	List all available audio files with duration /upload	Upload an audio file directly from Discord /playlist_create	Create a new playlist
+/nowplaying	Show the currently playing song with progress /list	List all available audio files with duration /upload	Upload an audio file directly from Discord /spam	Send multiple messages quickly (limit 20)
-/playlist_add	Add a song to a playlist
-/playlist_list	Show all saved playlists
-/playlist_load	Load a playlist into the queue /playlist_delete	Delete a playlist
-/spam	Send multiple messages quickly (limit 10)
 🗂️ FOLDER STRUCTURE
 📁 your_bot_folder/
 │
-├── bot.py               ← Main bot code
+├── bot.js                ← Main bot code
-├── requirements.txt      ← List of dependencies
 ├── .env                  ← Your Discord bot token
-├── README.txt            ← This file (English)
+├── README.txt            ← This file
-├── LISEZ_MOI.txt         ← French version
 │
+├── 📁node_module          ← Module for node
-├── 📁 audio/              ← Your music files (MP3, WAV, etc.)
+├── 📁 music/              ← Your music files (MP3, m4a)
 └── 📁 playlists/          ← JSON playlists created by the bot

 💡 TIPS